vitorholiveira/monkey-expense-tracker/README.md

 ## How expense data is stored

-Expense data is stored in CSV files located in the `expense_files/current` folder.
+Expense data is stored in CSV files located in the `expense_files/current/` folder.
 Each month has its own dedicated file, named `expense_YYYY-MM.csv`.

 When a new expense is added, it is appended as a new line in the CSV file.
 This new file then overwrites the previous version, while a backup of the current file is saved.
 Backups are stored in a dedicated directory for each month, located at `expense_files/backup/YYYY-MM/`.
 These backup files follow the naming convention `expense_YYYY-MM-DD_HH:MM:SS.csv`.

 An alternative storage method is available for development mode.
 By setting the `DEVELOPING` constant to `True` in `utils/config.py`, files will be stored as `dev_YYYY-MM.csv` in the `expanse_files/dev` directory, and the backup logic will be disabled.
 When `DEVELOPING` is `False`, the data is stored using the default method, including backups.

+## How installments are implemented

+One of the key features implemented is the option to add expenses paid in installments.
+By default, the number of installments is set to one, but you can choose how many installments you need.
+Since it’s impossible to know your exact income in future months, the system uses your current income as a reference.
+The implementation checks the nearest available income value and updates `income/.income.json` with that value for the upcoming months.
+If your income changes, you need to manually update `income/.income.json` with the new value.

 ## Data Visualization